|

 floor.
 Tape the Bible verse words into the grids.
 Have students jump through

-OR Order a hopscotch board like this one
+the hopscotch in order while saying the verse.
+OR Order a hopscotch board like this

-from Highlights for Children and put words from the memory verse on
+one from Highlights for Children and put words from the memory verse

 more than one if the class is large.
 Cut the paper into a jigsaw puzzle.